Physics-50/Module-3/docs/week1-during-lab.md

 Your goals this week are to become familiar with a solar panel circuit and the data-taking process, characterize the solar panel's performance under good lighting conditions, and get ideas for what kind of systematic investigation in Weeks 2-3 could be interesting and informative.

 First you will set up a circuit to connect your solar panel to a variable load resistance, while including multimeters to measure the current through the load and voltage across the load.
 You will collect data by varying load resistance and plot an I-V curve for your panel when it is fully illuminated by the grow light at your station.
-You will determine $$I_{sc}$$, $$V_{oc}$$, and $$P_{max}$$ from your data.
+You will determine $$I_{\rm sc}$$, $$V_{\rm oc}$$, and $$P_{\rm max}$$ from your data.
 This process will give you an idea of how to efficiently collect the relevant data, as well as what factors cause the most uncertainty in your determination of the three key quantities.

 Next, you will vary the lighting conditions in some (single) way, and characterize the performance of your solar panel under the new conditions.
 You will share results with the rest of your class, and from there begin to design a systematic investigation to undertake in Weeks 2-3.